samiralam/rules-compendium/docs/dmg/5-creating-campaigns/greyhawk.md

 #### Black Dragon Inn

+!!! quote ""
-> This three-story, slightly run-down inn is situated in the heart of the city.
+    This three-story, slightly run-down inn is situated in the heart of the city.
 A sign carved to resemble the grinning visage of a black dragon hangs over the front door.
 A stable is located behind the inn.

 The Black Dragon Inn in Clerkburg has good food and affordable rooms.
 The inn's stable can hold up to a dozen steeds.